 Some rule variations in Vegas Strip blackjack, including the hole card and split aces game policies.
 These are shared by most blackjack online games, so we recommend keeping those in mind.

 If you’re playing the version of Vegas Strip blackjack with the below rules, the house edge is generally 0.35%-0.36%.
 Since the average house edge of blackjack is 0.05%, this is relatively low.

 That said, here are the basic rules and moves for players that are standard at all casinos offering it.

 Vegas Strip Blackjack: Fixed Rules

-- In every game, the dealer has a face-down card and can peek on an Ace face-up card or any ten-value.
+The dealer has a face-down card in every game and can peek on an Ace face-up card or any ten-value.

-- When the dealer stands on a soft 17 but, they have to hit on 16 and stand when the hand reaches 17 with an 11-valued ace.
+When the dealer stands on a soft 17, they have to hit on 16 and stand when the hand reaches 17 with an 11-valued ace.

 Variations In Rules

-- If you get two cards of the same value in Vegas Strip blackjack, you can split the hand and get another card for each.
-Also, you can keep splitting until you have four separate hands, but you will need to bet more.
+If you get two cards of the same value in Vegas Strip blackjack, you can split the hand and get another card for each.
+You can also keep splitting until you have four separate hands, but you will need to bet more.